Article

 5. Identities of Top Intranet Users

 It’s worthwhile to keep track of which employees are most engaged with the intranet.
 This group of workers can report exactly what they like about the platform, what works for them, and what features they find challenging to navigate.
-Asking them if there is anything they would like to see changed or improved, since these are the team members who know the platform best, can be informative.
+Asking them if there is anything they would like to see changed or improved, since these are the team members who know the platform best, can provide valuable insights for achieving intranet success.

 To find top users, look at who is participating most often in discussions on the intranet.
 They are frequently the people who are spending the most time on the platform.
 Run a user report to confirm who is visiting the most pages in your company’s departments.
-These are the people who are spending the most time on the intranet.
+These analytics help identify the people who are spending the most time on the intranet.

 6. Most-Viewed Items

 A communications manager wants to know whether the company news posted on the intranet is being read and digested by employees.
-It is an important part of the company’s overall communication strategy.
+It is an important part of the company’s overall communication strategy, supported by analytics reports to track readership and engagement.

 The intranet is used for much more than workgroups communicating with each other.
 It is a powerful tool for sharing all types of content with employees.
-When intranet users are confident they will find high-quality and informative content as well as access to key company platforms there, they will turn to the intranet for information and as a resource to help them with their work repeatedly.
+When intranet users are confident they will find high-quality and informative content as well as access to key company platforms there, they will turn to the intranet for information and as a resource to help them with their work repeatedly, ensuring ongoing engagement and success.

 To determine which pieces of content have been viewed most often, go to a section of the intranet to see which pieces of content have the most page views over a set time (a week or a month, for example).
 Make note of whether the most popular items are on similar topics, are in the same format (blog posts, PDF documents, PowerPoint presentations), and if they share a similar voice (formal vs. casual).